alsosprachben/mnvkd/README.md

 ## Synopsis

+`mnvkd` is a soft-real-time application server framework for C.

+### Soft-Real-Time

+A soft-real-time system is a real-time system that runs on top of a non-real-time operating system, so it cannot provide hard deadlines (as a hard-real-time system can), but it uses the system as deterministically as possible, to:
+ 1. reduce timing jitter, to
+ 2. reduce the area under the curve of the distribution of the latency tail, to
+ 3. reduce the percentage of deadline timeouts, while increasing the throughput of opportunities per cost.

+Such a system can perform in an environment with deadlines that demand very high throughput, where efficiency at a particular service level is critical.
+For example, it is ideal for real-time bidding at extremely low cost.

+### Stackless Threading Framework

-`mnvkd` is a soft-real-time application server framework for C, written as a minimal threading library integrated with a process-isolating userland kernel.
+The framework is implementated as a minimal threading library integrated with a process-isolating userland kernel.
 Applications are composed of stackless coroutines grouped like micro-threads in sets of micro-processes that each span individual contiguous memory segments that form micro-virtual-memory-spaces.

 These micro-processes are driven by a virtual kernel's event loop.
 Each set of micro-threads in a micro-process are cooperatively scheduled within a single dispatch of a micro-process, running until all micro-threads block or exit.
 Each micro-process maintains its own run queue and blocked queue for its own micro-threads, isolating micro-thread scheduling, and event polling from the virtual kernel.
 That is, each micro-process has its own micro-scheduling and micro-polling.